T0ha/ezodf/docs/howtos.rst

 **How to reference cells?**

-Cells are reference by a (row, column) tuple or by classsic spreadsheet references like ``'A1'`` for cell (0, 0), letters stands for columns, numbers stands for rows, and as you see the row/column index is zero-based, where classic references start with row = ``'1'`` and column = ``'A'``.
+Cells are referenced by a (row, column) tuple or by classsic spreadsheet references like ``'A1'`` for cell (0, 0), letters stands for columns, numbers stands for rows, and as you see the row/column index is zero-based, where classic references start with row = ``'1'`` and column = ``'A'``.